iawia002/lux/README.md

 ### Use specified Referrer

-You can use the `-r` option to tell Annie to use the given Referrer to request.
+A Referrer can be used for the request with the `-r` option:

 ```console
 $ annie -r https://www.bilibili.com/video/av20383055/ http://cn-scnc1-dx.acgvideo.com/...